- Parks & Recreation

 Market Plaza Master Plan

-The New Braunfels Parks Foundation has identified Market Plaza as the recipient of funds from Wein & Saengerfest for park improvements.
 Market Plaza is a 0.7 acre park located at 292 Tolle Street in Downtown New Braunfels.
-The park currently features benches, a drinking fountain and landscape bed.
-The New Braunfels Parks Foundation funded the installation of irrigation at Market Plaza in early 2014, using proceeds from the 2013 Wein and Saengerfest.
-To create a Master Plan for the park the Parks and Recreation Department sought input from stakeholders including the Downtown Association, Historic Landmark Commission, Downtown Board and neighborhood residents through a series of public meetings and an online survey.
+A Master Plan for the park was developed in 2014 by seeking input from stakeholders including the Downtown Association, Historic Landmark Commission, Downtown Board and neighborhood residents through a series of public meetings and an online survey.
+Phase 1 improvements were completed in 2020 to include updated landscaping, pergola, picnic tables, sidewalks, and park sign.

 Based on the community feedback a proposed design concept was developed and presented to the Parks and Recreation Advisory Board on July 20, 2015.
 Click here to view the proposed Market Plaza Master Plan.